yogitasn/Springboard-Capstone/README.md

 * [References](#references)

-## General Info
+## About
-This project is Step 9- Deploy the Code and Process the Dataset for Open-Ended project: Seattle Paid Parking Occupancy
+This project is Final Capstone Submission of Open-Ended project: Seattle Paid Parking Occupancy

 <hr/>